 Cloud deployment models allow clients to access the cloud’s resources.

 Computing resources are in the backend and include applications, services, cloud runtime, and storage.
-Clients can connect directly to some clouds.
-The term "bare-metal cloud" refers to these options.
+Some clouds allow clients to connect directly with “bare metal” servers.

 Now, we did mention that architecting a cloud computing environment is simpler than building a house from scratch.
 Here is why.